Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: The Main Results

-Clearly this corollary subsumes theorem \ref{thm:G-invariant main theorem}.
-Thereby to understand the difference between Markov and Gibbs cocycles it is sufficient to study the cocycles over configuration spaces which cannot be folded any further.
+Clearly this corollary subsumes Theorem \ref{thm:G-invariant main theorem}.
+Thereby to understand the difference between Markov and Gibbs cocycles it is sufficient to study the cocycles over configuration spaces which cannot be strongly config-folded any further.

-Also this corollary is most relevant when the dimension of the quotient space $\M^G_{X}/\Gi^G_{X}$ is finite.
-This holds in the following two situations: \begin{enumerate} \item The underlying graph $\G$ is finite. \item The underlying graph $\G$ is $\Z^d$ for some dimension $d$, $G$ is the group of translations on $\Z^d$ and the space $X$ has the pivot property(defined in section 3 of \cite{chandgotiameyerovitch}). \end{enumerate}•
+Also this corollary is most relevant when the dimension of the quotient space $\M^{Gr}_{X}/\Gi^{Gr}_{X}$ is finite.
+This holds in the following two situations: \begin{enumerate} \item The underlying graph $\G$ is finite. \item The underlying graph $\G$ is $\Z^d$ for some dimension $d$, $Gr$ is the group of translations on $\Z^d$ and the space $X$ has the generalised pivot property (defined in \cite[Section 3]{chandgotiameyerovitch}. \end{enumerate}•

-\begin{proof} By proposition \ref{proposition:induced_map_cocycles} the map $F:\M^G_X\longrightarrow \M^G_{X_a}$ given by
+\begin{proof} By Proposition \ref{proposition:induced_map_cocycles} the map $F:\M^{Gr}_X\longrightarrow \M^{Gr}_{X_a}$ given by

 is surjective.
-By theorem \ref{thm:extension of a Gibbs cocycle} we know that for a Markov cocycle $M\in \M^G_{X}$, $M\in \Gi^{G}_{X}$ if and only if $M|_{\Delta_{X_a}}\in \Gi^G_{X_a}$.
-Thus $F^{-1}(\Gi^G_{X_a})=\Gi^G_{X}$.
+By Theorem \ref{thm:extension of a Gibbs cocycle} we know that for a Markov cocycle $M\in \M^{Gr}_{X}$, $M\in \Gi^{Gr}_{X}$ if and only if $M|_{\Delta_{X_a}}\in \Gi^{Gr}_{X_a}$.
+Thus $F^{-1}(\Gi^{Gr}_{X_a})=\Gi^{Gr}_{X}$.

 Via the second isomorphism theorem for vector spaces the map

 given by